A guide with printable checklist down below ↓

 Hawaii is a rabies free state so part of the process prior to flying is attaining a FAVN rabies test with a minimum 30 day waiting period.

 Now, this is where the process becomes tricky.
 You’ll need to coordinate when to fly your pet and how much each option will cost.
 Do you want your pet to stay in a pet hotel prior?
 Can someone fly your pet to the island when you are ready?
 Can you cover the costs of airfare?
+Do you want to pay extra and just have you pet sit in the quarantine office?

 Tip for 'snubbed nose' dog/cat breed owners: The only airlines that even consider flying these breeds are Hawaiian, Island Pet Movers, and Pacific Air Cargo.